didiatworkz/screenly-ose-monitoring/README.md

 + Ansible (will be installed)

 ## Installation
+__IMPORTANT__: The monitoring was designed to run on the local network with the Screenly OSE Player.
+Problems or restrictions may occur if the server is hosted externally or accessed from an external network!

 Very simple installation:

 1. Connect to the player via SSH or terminal ([CTRL]+[ALT]+[F1])